Marsalforn: Geography

 To the south of Marsalforn is a fertile valley named after the town.
 The valley is bounded by several hillocks and used to be known as the "haven of hillocks".
 The most famous of these is tas-Salvatur (Our Saviours Hill) also referred locally as Tal-Merzuq Hill (Ray of Light) due to the legends surrounding it, recorded by Giovanni Abela in the seventeenth century.

-This volcano like hill has acquired the attention of the people since 1901, when a large wooden cross was erected on its peak.
+This volcano-like hill has acquired the attention of the people since 1901, when a large wooden cross was erected on its peak.
 Three years later, when Gozo was consecrated to Christ the Saviour, a stone statue of Christ replaced the cross.
 This was in turn replaced by a gigantic concrete statue towering twelve metres above the hill, which remains to this day.

 As recorded in the Acts of the Apostles, Paul the Apostle was shipwrecked in Malta, but legend maintains that it was from Marsalforn that he embarked for Sicily and Rome.
 Today, this legend is symbolised by the town's emblem, which consists of a viper encircling a sword.
 This refers to an episode involving Saint Paul when he remained unharmed after being bit by a viper.
-The town church of 'Saint Paul Shipwreck' is also dedicated to the memory of Saint Paul departure from Marsalforn.
+The town church of "Saint Paul Shipwreck" is also dedicated to the memory of Saint Paul's departure from Marsalforn.
 The church, originally raised in the fourteenth century, has been rebuilt and enlarged many times.
 The foundation stone of the present church was laid in 1730.
 The feast is celebrated on 10 February every year.

 To the west, over a small headland, lies a smaller bay, Qbajjar.

 History

 Early history

-Marsalforn has a history which dates back to Roman times.
+Marsalforn dates back to Roman times.
 Until the sixteenth century, the port was the most important in Gozo.
 Imported food supplies from Sicily were unloaded at Marsalforn, and it was from there that passengers boarded to travel to Licata in Sicily and other continental ports.